fommil/fpmortals/manuscript/complete.md

 smaller library than Scalaz and amounts to a renaming of a subset of typeclasses and datatypes.
-Thankfully, `scalaz-ioeffect` provides a compatibility layer and the [shims](https://github.com/djspiewak/shims) project provides seamless (until it isn't) implicit conversions between scalaz and cats types.
+Thankfully, `scalaz-ioeffect` provides a compatibility layer and the [shims](https://github.com/djspiewak/shims) project provides seamless (until it isn't) implicit conversions between Scalaz and cats types.
 We can get our code to compile with these
 dependencies:

 {lang="text"}